Skip to Content

 Featurebreakcontinue

-Control FlowJumps to the code after the loop.Jumps to the next iteration of the loop.
+Control FlowJumps to the code after the loop.Jumps directly to the next iteration of the loop.

 AnalogyHitting the “stop” button on a music player.Hitting the “next track” button.